 With right sides together sew across each end of fabric.

 Gather the fabric.
 I zig zag stitched over dental floss close to the edge, then pulled the dental floss to make my ruffle.

 Sew ruffle to bottom of tea towel(right sides together).
 Before turning lay a piece of twill tape across the raw edge and stitch using a long stitching length.
 Tuck ends of twill tape under before stitching

-Turn (open ruffle flat) and lightly press.
-This is how it will look from the back.
+Turn (open ruffle flat) and lightly press the top edge.
+This is how it will look from the back side of the apron.

 Fold in top two corners of the tea towel and trim.
 I folded my towel in thirds to decide where to cut.
-If you want it wider at the top try folding them in only 1/4.
+If you want it wider at the top of the apron, try folding them in only 1/4.

-Stitch, making a casing for the ribbon.
+Stitch, making a casing for the neck strap using ribbon.
 Feed ribbon through each casing.